WBOR-91-1-FM/wbor-rds-encoder/README.md

   - Sends processed messages following [SmartGen ASCII Programming Syntax constraints](https://github.com/WBOR-91-1-FM/wbor-rds-encoder/blob/main/docs/sg_mini_user_manual.pdf) (p.
 34).
 - **Parallel RDS Preview Publishing**:
   - Publishes processed text to a RabbitMQ exchange for consumption by a downstream preview module.
 For example, a web page or LED sign (e.g. BetaBrite) that reflects what is *currently being shown* by the RDS encoder.
+- **Discord Logging**: In situations where text is unidecoded or profane words are censored, the original and processed text is logged to a Discord channel (defined in the `.env`) for monitoring and debugging purposes.

 ## Message Formatting